validatedpatterns/docs/content/contribute/extending-a-pattern.md

 1. Select the Red Hat Integration - AMQ Streams operator.
 1. Select Kafka tab.
 Is there a new lab-cluster created?
 1. Select the Kafka Topic tab.
 Is there a lab-streams topic created?

+This is a very simple and minimal Kafka set up.
+It is likely you will need to add more manifests to the Chart but it is a good start.